 If you use gMail or Yahoo, please check the spam or "promotional" folders.
 Whitelist my email address or reply to the email to ensure delivery of all files.
 Happy Holidays! - Sarah

-Too busy to make this now or waiting on fuzzy socks?
-Pin this to your favorite winter crafts board on Pinterest and it’ll be here for when you’re ready.
+Too busy to make this now or waiting on fabric?
+Save this to your favorite winter crafts pin board or share it on Facebook.
+Either way will make it easy to find when you’re ready to begin crafting.

 Tips to Make a Styrofoam Cone Gnome